-- 75 Computer simulations have evolved considerably, from the first simple models, in which interactivity was possible with only one or two defined parameters, to current simulations that are more complex, with more realistic visual representations which allow the user to make changes and observe their effects in real time.
-In addition, the simulations have unique characteristics which are not present in many other learning tools, such as interactivity, animation, dynamic feedback, exploration and discovery (Podolefsky et al., 2010). - One of the most effective ways to solve a problem is by simulating reality, replicating one specific situation for better analysis and study (Tan, 2007).
+Computer simulations have evolved considerably from the first simple models, in which interactivity was possible with only one or two defined parameters, to current simulations that are more complex and with more realistic visual representations which allow the user to make changes and observe their effects in real time.
+In addition, the simulations have unique characteristics which are not present in many other learning tools, such as interactivity, animation, dynamic feedback, exploration and discovery (Podolefsky et al., 2010).

+One of the most effective ways of solving a problem is by simulating reality and replicating one specific situation for better analysis and study (Tan, 2007).
 The use of digital simulations is very important in Earth sciences since it allows the study of certain processes that cannot be reproduced in the laboratory and, therefore, the exploration of the relations between the theoretical framework and the simulations of the observed geological processes.
 Simultaneously, it improves the motivation and interest of students in classes (Nafidi et al., 2018; Quintana et al., 2004; Pinto et al., 2014).
-Digital simulations can be used as educational resources to promote observation, communication, analysis, hypothesis formulation and critical thinking skills of - students (Nafidi et al., 2018).
-Problem solving and scientific discovery learning in digital simulations allow students to build new and meaningful knowledge about what they are learning (de Jong and Joolingen, 1998) and reflecting about their learning, in a metacognition process (Droui, 2014; Nafidi and Hajjami, 2018).
+Digital simulations can be used as educational resources to promote observation, communication, analysis, hypothesis formulation and the critical thinking skills of students (Nafidi et al., 2018).
+Problem-solving and scientific discovery learning in digital simulations allow students to build new and meaningful knowledge about what they are learning (de Jong and Joolingen, 1998) and reflect about their learning in a metacognition process (Droui, 2014; Nafidi et al., 2018).

-In the context of teacher education, other studies revealed benefits from the use of simulations (Trundle and Bell, 2010) and

-90 multimodal digital animations, known as Slowmotion, for science learning (Hoban, et al., 2011; Paige, et al. 2016), validating the use of digital education resources in teacher science education.
+In the context of teacher education, other studies revealed the benefits of the use of simulations (Trundle and Bell, 2010) and multimodal digital animations, known as Slowmation, for science learning (Hoban et al., 2011; Paige et al., 2016), validating the use of digital education resources in teacher science education.
 However, additional research to assess the impact of specific simulators on content knowledge is needed (Phuong et al., 2013).
-Regarding PhETTM simulations that were used in the present study, some works showed they are very useful for engaging students and improving their interest and knowledge in many scientific fields (Hensberry et al., 2013; Lancaster et al. 2013;

-95 McKagan et al., 2008; Perkins et al. 2012; Wieman et al. 2010).
-PhETTM simulations are created to promote science education, are freely available on the PhETTM website and they are more effective for conceptual understanding (Podolefsky et al., 2010; Perkins et al., 2012).
-The simulations are designed with little text information, so that students can easily use it in the classroom, in a laboratory or as homework (Podolefsky et al., 2010).
-Since PhETTM simulations are digital resources available online, they can be used and explored in the distance and online learning modality, as recommended by Commonwealth of Learning, in

-100 the statement Keeping the doors of learning open COVID-19 (COL, 2020).
+Regarding PhETTM simulations that were used in the present study, some works showed that they are very useful for engaging students and improving their interest and knowledge in many scientific fields (Hensberry et al., 2013; Lancaster et al., 2013; McKagan et al., 2008; Perkins et al., 2012; Wieman et al., 2010).
+PhET[TM] simulations are created to promote science education, are freely available on the PhETTM website and are more effective for conceptual understanding (Podolefsky et al., 2010; Perkins et al., 2012).
+The simulations are designed with little information in the form of text, so that students can easily use it in the classroom, in a laboratory or as homework (Podolefsky et al., 2010).
+Since PhETTM simulations are digital resources available online, they can be used and explored in the distance and online learning modality, as recommended by Commonwealth of Learning in their statement regarding "Keeping the doors of learning open" during Covid-19 (COL, 2020).

-The current work is innovative because it is focused on the use of a simulator, PhETTM Plate Tectonics, in the context of teacher training about Plate tectonics.
-There is also novelty in the creation and the implementation of the DER resource CreativeLab\Sci&Math Plate tectonics, because it resulted from the collaboration between teachers of two different Schools of Education, enabling the exchange of experiences and practices between institutions that are involved in teacher education, including online learning experiences
+The current work is innovative because it is focused on the use of a simulator, PhET[TM] Plate Tectonics, in the context of teacher training about plate tectonics.
+There is also the novelty of the creation and the implementation of the DER resource CreativeLab_Sci&Math Plate Tectonics because it resulted from the collaboration between teachers of two different schools of education, enabling the exchange of experiences and practices between institutions that are involved in teacher education, including online learning experiences.